 The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material.
 It can also pick up substances resulting from the presence of animals or from human activity.

 Contaminants that may be present in source water prior to treatment include:

-Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, and agricultural livestock operations.

-- Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Inorganic contaminants, such as salts and - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

-Secondary Constituents
+Secondary Contaminants

-Many constituents (such as calcium, sodium, or iron) which are often found in drinking water, can cause taste, color and odor problems.
-The taste and odor constituents are called secondary constituents and are regulated by the State of Texas, not the EPA.
-These constituents are not causes for health concerns.
-Therefore, secondary constituents are not required to be reported in this document but they may greatly affect the appearance and taste of your water.
+Many contaminants (such as calcium, sodium, or iron) which are often found in drinking water, can cause taste, color and odor problems.

+The taste and odor contaminants are called secondary contaminants and are regulated by the State of Texas, not the EPA.
+These contaminants are not causes for health concerns.
+Therefore, secondary contaminants are not required to be reported in this document but they may greatly affect the appearance and taste of your water.
+For more information on taste, odor, or color of drinking water, contact our business office.

-Source Water Assessment
+Information About Source Water

-A Source Water Assessment for your drinking water source is currently being conducted by the Texas Commission of Environmental Quality (TCEQ) and should be provided to us this year.
-The report will describe the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The information contained in this assessment will allow us to focus our source water protection strategies.
+No recent Source Water Assessment for our drinking water sources has been conducted by the TCEQ for our water system.
+When completed, the report will describe the susceptibility and the types of constituents that may come into contact with our drinking water source based on human activities and natural conditions.
+The information in this assessment will allow us to focus our source water protection strategies.